bahreex/Bahree-PowerShell-Library/README.md

 - **Scale-AzureRMVMDown.ps1** - Lets you scale-down any VM by resizing it to a new size within the same VM family.
 - **Start-AzureRMVMAll.ps1** - Asynchronously starts all Azure VMs in a Subscription or in one or more Resource Groups, or a specific VM
 - **Stop-AzureRMVMAll.ps1** - Asynchronously stops all Azure VMs in a Subscription, or in one or more Resource Groups, or a specific VM
+- **Extend-AADAccessTokenLifetime.ps1** - Lets you change the default lifetime of the Azure AD Access Token

 ## General